 Alliums are stylish plants with tall stems and large blooms.
 They look fantastic in the borders with the large pom pom heads of flowers.
 The good news is that Alliums are easy to grow and return reliably every year.

-Alliums are tall plants with large flower heads in shades of purple, white and occasionally blue and yellow.
-Alliums are bulbs which come up reliably every year, easy to grow and almost trouble free; the only maintenance required for Alliums is that the taller species need staking unless planted in a sheltered spot away from wind.
-The different varieties of Allium flower at slightly different times both spring, summer and autumn flowering.
-A measure of their attraction may be reflected in the number of images on this page.
+Alliums are tall and their large flower heads are in shades of purple, white and occasionally blue and yellow.
+Alliums are bulbs, easy to grow and almost trouble free.
+The only maintenance required for Alliums is that the taller species need staking unless planted in a sheltered spot away from wind.
+The different varieties of Allium bloom at slightly different times both spring, summer and autumn flowering.

 If Allium is not the plant for you check out other spring flowering plants, scented plants and climbing plants for more ideas.